PRESERVING OUR HISTORY FOR FUTURE GENERATIONS

 1979 - CG-31 conducts a crossing the line ceremony at latitude 000°00, longitude 70°25E after departing Diego Garcia in the middle of the Indian Ocean.

 1972 - DLG-31 is attacked (Dong Hoi Action) by multiple enemy MIG aircraft and missile patrol boats.
-Engaging with Terrier missiles, she shot down one MIG in an action for which she received the Combat Action Ribbon and a Navy Unit Citation (NUC).
+Engaging with Terrier missiles, she shot down one MIG in an action for which she received the Combat Action Ribbon and a Navy Unit Commendation (NUC).

 1984 - Enroute to Singapore, CG-31 conducts a crossing the line ceremony at latitude 000°00, longitude 083°12E in the Indian Ocean.